CONCRETE Designs to Thrive

 Click here to read the full adapted text of this interview with Ruthanne Baxter

-A Walk and Talk with Kate Foggo, Jog Scotland coach and member of LGBTQ club, Edinburgh Frontrunners.
+A Walk and Talk with Kate Foggo, Jog Scotland local lead of LGBTQ running club, Frontrunners.

 From Dumbiedykes to the Crags